teloon/notes/git/pro-git.md

 #### `post-commit` hook

-It doesn’t take any parameters, but you can easily get the last commit by running git log -1 HEAD.
+It doesn’t take any parameters, but you can easily get the last commit by running `git log -1 HEAD`.
 Generally, this script is used for notification or something similar.

 ###E-mail Workflow Hooks